 Picking Very Wide Topics

 A new blogger has nothing to do with topics like:

 - How to Blog for Money

-Like, leave these topics for the top guns.
-Why would you write about “How To Blog” when you are still struggling with the same subject.
-No one will pay attention to you as regards this kind of subjects if you are not a known name in the blogging game.
+Like, leave these topics to the top guns.
+Why would you write about “How To Blog” when you are still struggling with the same subject?
+No one will pay attention to you as regards this kind of subject if you are not a known name in the blogging game.